-At the beginning of each school year, all students and parents are provided with information regarding middle school programs.
-You are encouraged to review this information
+At the beginning of

+each school year, all students and parents are provided with information regarding middle school programs.
+You are encouraged to review this information at the beginning of the school year and contact the appropriate office at RTS Middle School if you have any questions.

-RICHARD T. STANK MIDDLE SCHOOL MISSION STATEMENT
+RICHARD T. STANK MIDDLE SCHOOL

+MISSION STATEMENT